26Pranay/Tribute-Page/README.md

 # Tribute-Page
-I made a Tribute Page using CSS , JAVASCRIPT.
+I made a Tribute Page using HTML , CSS , JAVASCRIPT.